 The Nisshin Seifun Cereal Science Research Center of Tsukuba leads the Group's fundamental research in wheat and cereals.
 The center's research includes identifying the characteristics of wheat flour components and understanding how they affect secondary processability and product quality.
-The center is participating in a project headed by the International presenting at conferences and contributing to industry journals.
+The center is participating in a project headed by the International Wheat Genome Sequencing Consortium and shares information in the cereal science field in Japan and worldwide by presenting at conferences and contributing to industry journals.